jaysonvirissimo/jaysonvirissimo.github.io/README.md

 This is my personal web page.
-It should be done in about three months.
+It should be done by the end of December 2014.